 I’m surprised I didn’t consider this question of internal resistance myself, earlier.
 I’ve written before about subjects that are personally painful, like teen suicide.
 It never occurred to me that this could be challenging.
 It’s a curious blind spot.

 I’m reminded of a printmaking class years ago, with the incredible artist and teacher Marty Vreede who talked about how there is a pain threshold when making art that you have to push through.
 And that one often isn’t aware of what the art is really about until the fullness of time reveals it later.

 There was a quote that resonated with me during my art school days, written about the artist and my whanaunga, Ralph Hotere, and I’m paraphrasing here because Google isn’t helping.
 Something like ‘The meaning of suffering was the genesis.’
 This holds resonance again for me now, especially as JG pointed out a biblical undercurrent in my current story.

 Colleen Maria Lenihan (Te Rarawa, Ngāpuhi) is a photographer.
-Upon returning to NZ in 2016 after fifteen years in Tokyo, she began writing short stories.
-In 2017, Colleen received an Honourable Mention for the NZSA Lilian Ida Smith Award, and a scholarship from The Creative Hub and Huia Publishers.
+On returning to New Zealand in 2016, after fifteen years in Tokyo, she began writing short stories.
+In 2017, Colleen received an Honourable Mention for the NZSA Lilian Ida Smith Award and a scholarship from The Creative Hub and Huia Publishers.
 She is thrilled to be selected for Te Papa Tupu 2018.